A Spatio-temporal CP decomposition analysis of New England region in the US: Introduction

 In this work, we propose a spatio-temporal initialization strategy for CP decomposition that explicitly exploits the inherent structure of climate data.
 By initializing factor matrices using spatio-temporal principal components, our approach improves factor identifiability, and reconstruction accuracy, compared with standard methods such as random or HOSVD-based initialization.
 Furthermore, we applied clustering to the resulting factor matrices, with performance assessed via silhouette scores.
 Our main contributions are:

-(1) A novel initialization procedure for CP decomposition that leverages spatio-temporal correlations to enhance reconstruction quality and interpretability.
+(1) A novel initialization procedure for CP decomposition that leverages spatio-temporal correlations to enhance reconstruction quality.

-(2) An empirical evaluation on NCAR precipitation and temperature datasets, benchmarking against common initialization methods.
+(2) An evaluation on NCAR precipitation and temperature datasets, against common initialization methods.

-(3) A clustering analysis illustrating the interpretive value of CP-derived factors and the performance of our model. \\~\\ The remainder of the paper is organized as follows.
+(3) A clustering analysis illustrating the performance of our model. \\~\\ The remainder of the paper is organized as follows.
 Section \ref{regdata} describes the studied dataset and its spatial–temporal structure.
 Section \ref{spatiotemp:decomp} details the proposed methodology.
 Section \ref{result} presents experimental results and comparative analyses.